google/flax/docs/howtos/optax_update_guide.rst

 Composable Gradient Transformations
 -----------------------------------

-Note though that |optax.sgd()|_ is simply a wrapper for the sequential application of two gradient transformations.
+The function |optax.sgd()|_ used in the code snippet above is simply a wrapper for the sequential application of two gradient transformations.
 Instead of using this alias, it is common to use |optax.chain()|_ to combine multiple of these generic building blocks.

 .. |optax.sgd()| replace:: ``optax.sgd()``
 .. _optax.sgd(): https://optax.readthedocs.io/en/latest/api.html#optax.sgd